-Henoch-Schönlein purpura (HSP) is the most common form of systemic vasculitis in children; 90% of cases occur in childhood.
+HSP is a rare condition but is the most common form of systemic vasculitis in children; 90% of cases occur in childhood under the age of 10 years.
 The peak prevalence is in children aged 4-6 years.
 It is rare in infants and young children.
+It occasionally occurs in adolescents and adults, and tends to be more severe and more likely to cause long-term renal problems when it occurs in adults.

-- The disease occurs mostly in the winter months.
-About 50-90% of patients have a preceding upper respiratory tract infection (URTI).
+- The disease occurs mostly in the autumn or winter months.
+There may be a history of a preceding upper respiratory tract infection (URTI) or less commonly a gastrointestinal infection.

 - Generally, patients appear to be mildly ill, with low-grade fever.